Instant Swap with Cashback

 Faster blocks and lower-friction confirmations helped Litecoin stay relevant for routine transfer use-cases.

-The best litecoin wallet conversation usually comes down to control, readability, access speed, and recovery safety.
+The litecoin wallet conversation usually comes down to control, readability, access speed, recovery safety, and whether an ltc hot wallet matches your habits.

 Litecoin has often worked as a proving ground for ideas that later mattered more broadly across crypto infrastructure.